tjhowse/modbus4mqtt/README.md

 #get your phyton version
 python3 --version
-#install the python file to dist
+#install the python-file to dist

 if 3.6.*
 mkdir /usr/local/lib/python3.6/dist-packages/modbus4mqtt